-We Bloom is part of our Quality Street project.
-Last summer, at the end of the first year of the Quality Street project the ‘Meet the Street’ festival took over the playground at George Mitchell Primary School and brought together more than 300 people from the school, local care settings, local organisations (such as Leyton Orient Walking Football Club), friends and neighbours.
-In the spring of 2020 the Quality Street steering group were working on a new festival for this July but then the Covid-19 pandemic scuppered their plans and made such a gathering impossible.
+At the end of the first year of Quality Street we held Meet the Street festival day in the playground of George Mitchell Primary School.
+The event brought together more than 300 people from the school, local care settings, local organisations, friends and neighbours.
+In the Spring of 2020 the Quality Street working group were beginning to shape plans for the second festival day, due to take place in July.
+In March the COVID-19 pandemic sadly scuppered these plans and made such a gathering impossible.

 We Bloom is part of the At Home Together programme Magic Me’s response to the Covid-19 pandemic.

 Below are some of the artworks we received for the pop-up garden (click on any thumbnail picture to open the gallery):